chsrtian/image_classification/README.md

 | **Dense (Hidden)** | Uses ReLU activation to learn important features from the images |
 | **Dense (Output)** | Contains 10 neurons corresponding to the 10 clothing categories in the Fashion MNIST dataset |

-When I added another hidden layer, the model became deeper but did not significantly improve performance.

 ---